allegory-software/allegory-sdk/PROGRAMMING.md

 they even bothered with `__pairs` and `__ipairs`.
 This clearly isn't going anywhere.

-That being said, there _are_ patterns of virtualization that you should care for.
-In particular, callable tables and userdata are common enough that typechecking for functions should be made with `callable(f)` (a function which I just made up which checks for `__call`) instead of `type(f)=='function'`.
-Virtualized functions work because the API of a function (i.e. what you can do with it) is almost leak-free: except for dumping and loading, all you can do with a function is call it and pass it around.
+That being said, there may be patterns of virtualization that you might want to care for.
+In particular, callable tables and userdata are common enough that typechecking for functions could be made with a function which also checks for `__call` besides `type(f)=='function'`.
+Virtualized functions work because the API of a function (i.e. what you can do with it) is almost
+leak-free: except for dumping and loading, all you can do with a function is call it and pass it around.

 ## Mutating arguments